peterino2/pmake/docs_src/reference/design.md

 - It will inject various python objects into that module's namespace (such as `job` and other pog system controls).
 - It will load submodules according to the [submodule rules](Submodule Rules).
+- functions decorated with @job will be added to the global jobs manager and appear as runnable targets through pog

 ## Submodule Rules